sanjueranga/DevOps/README.md

 Dive into the world of containerization with Docker and learn how Kubernetes orchestrates containers for efficient application management.

 \
-**Continuous Integration/Continuous Deployment (CI/CD):**
-\
- Discover how automated CI/CD pipelines streamline the development process, enabling rapid code integration, testing, and deployment.

-\
-**Infrastructure as Code (IaC):**
-\
-Delve into the realm of Infrastructure as Code (IaC) with tools like Terraform or CloudFormation, automating infrastructure provisioning and management.

-\
-**Security and Monitoring:**
-\
-Gain insights into the security measures in place and learn how monitoring and logging ensure the health and performance of deployed applications.

-\
-**Scalability and High Availability:**
-\
-Understand the project's design principles for scalability and high availability, ensuring optimal performance under varying workloads.

 <br/><br/><br/>